Gardening

 After a quick search online, she drew inspiration from Mother Earth News – Woody’s Folding Tomato Cages.

 Keep in mind that these tomato ladders are going in our front yard.
-I print off Woody’s plans, gather lumber, and set to building.
+I printed Woody’s plans, gather lumber, and set to building.
 He calls for using 8 foot 1×3 lumber for the legs.
-Excitedly, I get to work.
+I go to work.

 8 foot is 2 feet shy of a regulation basketball goal.